 (b) Class Actions Maintainable.
 An action may be maintained as a class action if the prerequisites of subdivision (a) are satisfied, and in addition:

-(2) the party seeking to maintain the class action does not seek any monetary relief and the party opposing the class has acted or refused to act on grounds generally applicable to the class, thereby making appropriate final injunctive relief or corresponding declaratory relief with respect to the class as a whole; or
+(2) the party seeking to maintain the class action does not seek any monetary relief and the party opposing the class has acted or refused to act on grounds that apply generally to the class, so that final injunctive relief or corresponding declaratory relief is appropriate with respect to the class as a whole;

 (c) Determination by Order Whether Class Action to be Maintained; Notice; Judgment.